 Beautiful Tirthan Valley on the way

 If you are planning a trip to Tirthan Valley, I would recommend taking some time out and have either dinner or lunch at Himalayan Trout House.
 It is a great place and you can even stay here for the night.
-Owner of this place is actually a European guy who married an Indian lady and settled here in Nagini.
+The owner of this place is actually a French guy who married an Indian lady and settled here in Nagini.

 The Jackets Episode